 Let’s say you own a startup and invest in a strong SEO strategy.
 You’re off to a great start.
 But what happens in one year from now?
 Two years?

 Bottom line?
 SEO requires time and effort.
-But as the leading source of web traffic and an affordable marketing tactic, it’s worthy of your marketing dollars.
+But as the leading source of web traffic and an affordable marketing tactic, it’s worth your marketing dollars.

 PPC marketing and Google Ads management